quanglddev/True-Value-Trading/README.md

 ### Bug/Feature Request

-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/quanglddev/True-Value-Trading/issues/new) by including your search query and the expected result.
+If you find a bug (the website couldn't handle the query and/or gave undesired results), kindly open an issue [here](https://github.com/quanglddev/True-Value-Trading/issues/new) by including your search query and the expected result.

 If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/quanglddev/True-Value-Trading/issues/new).
 Please include sample queries and their corresponding results.